Prof Adam Haupt

-Prof Adam Haupt is the author of Static: Race and Representation in Post-Apartheid Music, Media and Film (HSRC Press, 2012) and Stealing Empire: P2P, Intellectual Property and Hip-Hop Subversion (HSRC Press, 2008), which are available under open content licenses at www.hsrcpress.co.za Haupt is co-editor of the forthcoming Kaapse Styles: Hip-Hop Art and Activism in Cape Town, South Africa with Quentin Williams (UWC), Emile Jansen (Heal the Hood) and H. Samy Alim (Stanford University) and is co-producing an EP for this book with hip-hop artist Bradley Lodewyk (aka b-boy King Voue).
+Prof Adam Haupt is the author of Static: Race and Representation in Post-Apartheid Music, Media and Film and Stealing Empire: P2P, Intellectual Property and Hip-Hop Subversion, both of which are available under open content licenses at www.hsrcpress.co.za Haupt is co-editor of the Neva Again: Hip-Hop Art, Activism and Education in Post-apartheid South Africa with Quentin Williams (UWC), Emile Jansen (Heal the Hood) and H. Samy Alim (UCLA) and co-produced an EP, #IntheKeyofB, for the book project with hip-hop artist Bradley Lodewyk (aka b-boy King Voue).
+For more on the book and EP, visit HSRC Press (https://www.hsrcpress.ac.za/books/neva-again).

 - Haupt, A. “‘True to the Game’: Straight Outta Compton's Affirmation of White Supremacist Capitalist Patriarchy.”
 Black Camera 8.2 (2017): 208–225.